Saigoneer

 I woke up to chaos: voices overlapping with the grinding hum of machinery, sharp snapping sounds reverberating through the old apartment complex.
 It was a discordant symphony, building up to a vague sense of foreboding as I rolled out of bed.
 That morning, they were cutting down a tree.

 For the longest while, this bàng tree was a mystery to me.
 In a city commodified to the bone, it had held its ground, roots burrowing deep into this soil, long before the land became what it is today.
-Outside of parks, trees of this age and size were becoming a rarity, slowly squeezed out by relentless urban expansion.
+Outside of parks, trees of this age and size are becoming a rarity, slowly squeezed out by relentless urban expansion.

 If trees had human lifespans, this would be an elder — a patriarch.
 Its thick, tangled roots had long since cracked the pavement, curling around the forgotten brick walls of abandoned structures nearby.
 Those roots were feeding a gnarled trunk so massive it would take two adults to encircle it.
 Rising defiantly toward the sky, the tree stood there for decades, maybe longer, watching as its surroundings transformed — from swampy canal-side marshlands to a bustling resettlement zone.